-The Bank's management reporting is based on a measure of operating profit comprising income from Islamic financing and investing assets, impairment charges on Islamic financing and investing assets, net fee and commission income, other income and expenses.
+The Bank's management reporting is based on a measure of operating profit comprising income from Islamic financing and investing assets and securities, impairment charges, net fee and commission income, other income and expenses.

 Segment assets and liabilities comprise operating assets and liabilities, being the majority of the balance sheet items.